The Long Run: Helene Response, Recovery, Resources And More

 Please access the YLD Column in this edition of North Carolina Lawyer for boots-on-the-ground insight from Brooks Savage and Brad Piland, co-chairs of the YLD Standing Committee on Disaster Legal Services.

-Photos by Bob Friedman of NC Triangle Attorney at Law Magazine.
+Photos courtesy of Bob Friedman of NC Triangle Attorney at Law Magazine.

 Russell Rawlings is director of external affairs and communications for the North Carolina Bar Association.